-23. Aims of programme To develop the knowledge, skills and attributes to promote and enhance animal health and welfare, and public health through scholarship, scientific and professional endeavour, and veterinary practice To equip students with the knowledge, skills and attributes to meet the current and future To equip students with the knowledge, skills and attributes to meet the current and uture challenges of all aspects of the veterinary profession.
-To provide a learning environment that appreciates diversity, promotes excellence in learning and teaching, and embeds a desire for life-long learning To satisfy the requirements determined by the Royal College of Veterinary Surgeons, the American Veterinary Medical Association and the Veterinary Directives of the European Union 24.
-Overall Programme Level Learning Outcomes - the programme offers opportunities for students to achieve and demonstrate the following learning outcomes.
+23. Aims of programme

+- To develop the knowledge, skills and attributes to promote and enhance animal health and welfare, and public health through scholarship, scientific and professional endeavour, and veterinary practice - To equip students with the knowledge, skills and attributes to meet the current and future challenges of all aspects of the veterinary profession. - To provide a learning environment that appreciates diversity, promotes excellence in learning and teaching, and embeds a desire for life-long learning. - To satisfy the requirements of the accrediting bodies mentioned in section 5 above.

+24. Overall Programme Level Learning Outcomes - the programme offers opportunities for students to achieve and demonstrate the following learning outcomes.
 Learning outcomes should be specified for all intermediate awards as well as for the terminal award.

 At the time of graduation students should, to a standard appropriate for a new veterinary graduate, be able to: Strands/Modules in which each learning outcome will be developed and assessed: Describe the normal structure and function of animals including principles of homeostasis and explain the aetiology, pathophysiology and pathogenesis of common diseases that affect them.
 Integrated course so developed and assessed in all strands.
-Integrated assessment is on a yearly basis, not strand basis. • Explain the key components that constitute primary and preventative healthcare and advise on, and implement, recommended prophylaxis, nutrition and husbandry programmes in order to improve animal care, prevent disease and inform client education.
+Integrated assessment is on a yearly basis, not strand basis.
+Explain the key components that constitute primary and preventative healthcare and advise on, and implement, recommended prophylaxis, nutrition and husbandry programmes in order to improve animal care, prevent disease and inform client education.
 Integrated course so developed and assessed in all strands.
 Integrated assessment is on a yearly basis, not strand basis.
 Advise on animal management and welfare, and safeguard human, animal and environmental health (One Health); including principles of biosecurity, food safety, risk assessment & mitigation, zoonosis and surveillance.
-PMPVH, Clinical rotations. • Recognise, prevent and diagnose diseases and disorders of animals.
+VPH, Clinical rotations.
+Recognise, prevent and diagnose diseases and disorders of animals.
 Be able to select and interpret appropriate diagnostic tests and formulate a treatment plan; considering pain management, client financial status & patient referral when indicated.
 Integrated course so developed and assessed in all strands.
 Integrated assessment is on a yearly basis, not strand basis.
 Develop sound clinical reasoning skills including a logical problem solving approach in order to effectively solve clinical problems and make decisions.
 Integrated course so developed and assessed in all strands.
 Integrated assessment is on a yearly basis, not strand basis.
 Specifically taught in Principles of Science and Clinical rotations.
-Demonstrate technical and procedural competence Clinical skills centre (Principles of Science practicals), PMPVH practicals, Animal Husbandry practicals, Clinical rotations
+Demonstrate technical and procedural competence Clinical Skills Centre (Principles of Science practicals), VPH practicals, Animal Husbandry practicals, Clinical rotations, DOPS, OSCEs